OlegWock/inject-react-anywhere/README.md

 const injectComponent = async <P>(injectable: InjectableComponent<P>, props: P, options: InjectOptions<P> = {}): Promise<InjectionResult<P>>
 ```

 This function accepts `injectable` which was returned from `createInjectableComponent` function, props and optional options (sorry!).
 Options consist of `includeCssReset` (boolean, `true` by default) which controls should library include CSS reset into shadow dom.
-In most cases you want to exclude any impact of parent site's styles on your component, but sometimes disabling this might be useful too.
+In most cases you want to get rid of any impact of parent site's styles on your component, but sometimes disabling this might be useful too.
 And the other option is `mountStrategy`.
 This is function which mounts component into DOM node and returns `updateProps` and `unmount` function.
 This mostly needed to support React v18 rendering.
 If ommited -- standart `ReactDOM.render` will be used.
 You probably don't need to provide your own function here.

 ```ts
 import { injectComponent } from 'inject-react-anywhere';